achtenhagen/swift-data-structures/README.md

 # swift-data-structures
-Various examples of data structures implemented in Swift
+Various examples of data structures and algorithms implemented in Swift.